On Hamiltonian cycles of power graphs of abelian groups: Structure of Power Graphs

 \section{Structure of Power Graphs}

 In this section we define a few basic concepts and prove a few basic results for general power graphs of groups. \begin{defn} Power graph $P_G=(V,E)$ of a finite group $G$ is given by the vertex set $V$ and edge set $E=\{(g,h) : \exists k \in \mathbb{N} , g^k =h\}$. \end{defn} Note that we have a natural direction on the edges of the power graph of a group.
-In this article we will consider only the undirected power graph of a group as it is easy to observe that there cannot be any directed Hamiltonian cycle on a power graph ( identity vertex is a sink ).
-But many a time we will consider the direction, although we will mention it whenever we assume it, to facilitate out study. \begin{defn} A graph $G=(V,E)$ along with a map $f: E \rightarrow \mathcal{P}(\mathbb{N})$, is called a power graph if there is a group $H$ such that $G=P_H$ and $f(g,h)=\{k \in \mathbb{N} : g^k=h\}$. \end{defn}
+In this article we will consider only the undirected power graph of a group as it is easy to observe that there cannot be any directed Hamiltonian cycle in a power graph (identity vertex is a sink).
+But many a time we will consider the direction, although we will mention it whenever we intend it, to facilitate our study.